andrespimartin/Divergent-Knowledge-Dataset/README.md

 ## 🏅 Key Findings

-The following table show the results with GPT-4 Turbo as evaluator model
+The following table and graph show some of the results with GPT-4 Turbo as evaluator model.

 | Model            | LAV Precision | Accuracy | Completeness | Answer Similarity (ASS) | Answer Correctness (AC) |
 |------------------|---------------|----------|--------------|-------------------------|-------------------------|